Tejupendyala/Calculator/README.md

    - Upon receiving a command like "What's the time?" or "Tell me the date," the assistant provides the current time or date.
 3. Web Search:
    - The assistant can search the web for information based on user queries.
 For example, saying "Search for Python programming" triggers a web search for information on Python programming.

+Task 3:This Python script serves as a command-line password generator, allowing users to generate random passwords based on their specified criteria.
+Users can define the length of the password and choose which character types to include (letters, numbers, symbols).
+The generator ensures the creation of strong and secure passwords by providing flexibility in customization.
+1. Password Length:
+   - Users can specify the length of the generated password.
+2. Character Set Preferences:
+   - Users can choose to include letters (both uppercase and lowercase), numbers, and symbols in their passwords.
+3. Secure and Randomized Generation:
+   - The script uses the `secrets` module to ensure secure and cryptographically strong randomization in password generation.